 Be wary and avoidant of swings and other playground equipment that provides vestibular or proprioceptive input.

-Have trouble knowing where his body is in relation to other people or objects.
+Have trouble knowing where their body is in relation to other people or objects.

 Prefer to be in quieter environments and avoid crowds.